my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 > hivs; dersom;

+**So**

+> altså;

 **很明显**...

-det er klart/tydelig at ...
+det er *klart/tydelig* at ...

+**强调必要性**

+rett og slett

+det er i hvert fall *på sin plass* at …  → It is certainly fitting that …

+… har aldri vært mer viktig/trendy enn nå.  → … has never been more important/trendy than now.